KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Miro42

-**Description:** NPC Juhani's head model has always been a disappointing reminder of the limitations of low resolution.
-This mod makes the best attempt of any I've seen so far to portray her as truly Cathar, without going to extremes or failing to overcome the limitations of her original facial design.
+**Description:** Juhani's head model has always been a disappointing reminder of the limitations of low resolution.
+This mod makes the best attempt of any I've seen so far to portray Juhani as truly Cathar, without going to extremes or failing to overcome the limitations of her original facial design.

 **Category & Tier:** Appearance Change & Graphics Improvement / 2 - Recommended